What Is HR and HRM

 - Michael J. Jucius explains HR as “a whole consisting of inter-related, inter-dependent and interacting physiological, psychological, sociological and ethical components”.

-- Intellectual capital comprises of expertise of different knowledge and skills such as specialized know how, tactical know-how, various skills, managing complex situations, etc. It also includes a capacity of learning.
+- Intellectual capital comprises of expertise of different knowledge and skills such as specialized know-how, tactical know-how, various skills, managing complex situations, etc. It also includes a capacity for learning.

 - Social capital includes trustworthiness, developing a network of relationships and conviviality.

-- Whereas their emotional capital consists of their ability of baring and managing risk, their self-confidence, their courage of facing and handling situation, ambitiousness and flexibility.
+- Whereas their emotional capital consists of their ability to bear and manage risk, self-confidence, courage to face and handle situations, and ambitiousness and flexibility.

 - Leon C. Megginson defined human resource as “From the national point of view human resources are knowledge, skills, creative abilities, talents, and attitudes obtained in the population; whereas from the viewpoint of the individual enterprise, they represent the total of the inherent abilities, acquired knowledge and skills as exemplified in the talents and aptitude of its employees”.

-All the above definitions and experts mean and focus only on one aspect which is the qualitative and quantitative abilities of the employees working in any organization or company.
+All the above definitions and experts mean and focus only on one aspect: the qualitative and quantitative abilities of the employees working in any organization or company.